mdipierro/markmin.js/README.md

 Third party included libraries
 ==============================

-jquery.oembed.js included here is an unmodified copy of https://github.com/starfishmod/jquery-oembed-all markmin.js does not require it but it will use if available. markmin will also use MathJax for latex if available.
+the jquery.oembed.js included here is an unmodified copy of https://github.com/starfishmod/jquery-oembed-all markmin.js does not require it but it will use if available. markmin will also use MathJax for latex if available.